aws-samples/machine-learning-using-k8s/tensorflow-horovod.md

-# Distributed training using TensorFlow and Horovod on Amazon EKS
+# Distributed training using TensorFlow and Horovod on Amazon EKS with Synthetic Data

 This document explains how to perform distributed training on [Amazon EKS](https://aws.amazon.com/eks/) using TensorFlow and [Horovod](https://github.com/uber/horovod) with synthetic dataset.